Defer your offer

 - cross-institutional enrolments at Monash

-If already enrolled, you must defer your offer before the earliest withdrawn early end date of your units.
-You need to discontinue from all units using the Web Enrolment System (WES).
-See discontinuation dates for Law students.
+If you’re already enrolled, you must defer your offer before the earliest Withdrawn Early end date of your units.
+See discontinuation dates for Postgraduate Law students.

-We will email your Monash account with more information, including services and assistance available during your deferment.
-It's important you check this account regularly for updates from the University.
+If you’ve requested to defer your course, we’ll email your Monash account with more information (including services and assistance available during your deferment), so make sure you check your account regularly for updates.

-Your faculty will send you a letter at least three months before you return to study, confirming your offer for the following semester.
+Your faculty will contact you at least three months before you return to study to confirm your offer for the following semester.
 This letter will tell you how to enrol or extend your deferment.

 Enrolling after a deferral

-We will contact you to enrol, so keep your postal address up to date in WES.
-You will then need to follow the steps to enrol.
+We’ll contact you to enrol, so keep your postal address up-to-date in WES.
+You’ll then need to follow the steps to enrol.

-If you want to return early, contact your faculty to check whether you can enrol mid-year.
+If you want to return early, contact Monash Connect to check whether you can enrol mid-year.